zgjiangtoby/SemEval2023_QUST/README.md

 He is an Assistant Professor of the Qingdao University of Science and Technology (QUST).

-The system created with this was the 2nd place in Italian and Spanish on subtask 1, see the public [leaderboard](https://propaganda.math.unipd.it/semeval2023task3/leaderboard.php)
+The system created with this was the 2nd best system in Italian and Spanish on subtask 1, see the public [leaderboard](https://propaganda.math.unipd.it/semeval2023task3/leaderboard.php)

 # Preparation / Requirements